-State Water Project water conveyed through the Delta, and then through the South Bay Aqueduct (SBA), makes up the majority of Zone 7's surfacewater supplies.
+State Water Project water conveyed through the Delta, and then through the South Bay Aqueduct (SBA), makes up the majority of our surface-water supplies.
 Zone 7 has three facilities for the treatment of surface water: the Patterson Pass Conventional, the Patterson Pass Ultrafiltration, and the Del Valle water treatment plants.
 Because of the Del Valle plant's physical location, its water supply source can be from the SBA, Del Valle Reservoir, or a blend of the two.
 The Patterson Pass plants receive water only from the SBA.

 Zone 7 applies a multi-barrier approach to treat and remove pollutants from surface water, and the water is then disinfected using chloramination to minimize microbial risks.
 Groundwater is simply chloraminated to maintain a consistent residual disinfectant throughout the distribution system.
+Groundwater may also be treated by reverse osmosis to reduce the concentration of minerals in the groundwater.

-Zone 7's Primary Water Sources:
+Our Primary Water Sources: